nshaibu/volnux/_sources/usage/pipeline.rst.txt

 Pipeline
 ========

-This section covers everything you need to know about creating and working with pipelines in the Nexus framework.
+This section covers everything you need to know about creating and working with pipelines in the volnux framework.

 Defining Pipeline
 ---------------